 If interrupts are pending at the end of an arithmetic or logic instruction, the interrupt with the highest priority is acknowledged.
 When the interrupt is acknowledged the flags and the current PC are saved in the stacks and the associated Interrupt routine is executed.
-The start address of this routine (Interrupt Vector) is located in three bytes of the Program/Data Memory between address 3 and 32 (03h-020h).
+The start address of this routine (Interrupt Vector) is located in two bytes of the Program/Data Memory, plus another byte for the JUMP or RETI opcode, between address 3 and 32 (03h-020h).
 See Table 5.1 for the list of the Interrupt Vector addresses.

 The Interrupt routine is performed as a normal code.
-At the end of each instruction, the CU checks if a higher priority interrupt has sent an interrupt request.
+At the end of any instruction, the CU checks if a higher priority interrupt has sent an interrupt request.
 An Interrupt request with a higher priority stops lower priority Interrupts.
 The Program Counter and the flags are stored in their own stacks.